taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-advanced/03-redux-architecture.md

 touch index.js App.js Stories.js Story.js
 ~~~~~~~~

-- continue this way and create the remaining files to end up with the following folder structure
+You can continue this way and create the remaining files to end up with the following folder structure.

 {title="Folder Structure",lang="text"}
 ~~~~~~~~